aws/aws-eks-best-practices/content/cost_optimization/cost_opt_observability.md

 The first cost reduction strategy is to reduce the number of metrics you are collecting and in turn, reduce retention costs.

-1. Begin by working backwards from your and/or your stakeholder’s requirements to determine [the metrics that are most important](https://aws-observability.github.io/observability-best-practices/guides/#monitor-what-matters).
+1. Begin by working backwards from your and/or your stakeholder's requirements to determine [the metrics that are most important](https://aws-observability.github.io/observability-best-practices/guides/#monitor-what-matters).
 Success metrics are different for everyone!
 Know what *good* looks like and measure for it.
 2. Consider diving deep into the workloads you are supporting and identifying its Key Performance Indicators (KPIs) a.k.a 'Golden Signals'.
 These should align to business and stake-holder requirements.
 Calculating SLIs, SLOs, and SLAs using Amazon CloudWatch and Metric Math is crucial for managing service reliability.
 Follow the best practices outlined in this [guide](https://aws-observability.github.io/observability-best-practices/guides/operational/business/key-performance-indicators/#10-understanding-kpis-golden-signals) to effectively monitor and maintain the performance of your EKS environment.
 3. Then continue through the different layers of infrastructure to [connect and correlate](https://aws-observability.github.io/observability-best-practices/signals/metrics/#correlate-with-operational-metric-data) EKS cluster, node and additional infrastructure metrics to your workload KPIs.
 Store your business metrics and operational metrics in a system where you can correlate them together and draw conclusions based on observed impacts to both.
 4. EKS exposes metrics from the control plane, cluster kube-state-metrics, pods, and nodes.
-The relevance of all these metrics is dependent on your needs, however it’s likely that you will not need every single metric across the different layers.
+The relevance of all these metrics is dependent on your needs, however it's likely that you will not need every single metric across the different layers.
 You can use this [EKS essential metrics](https://aws-observability.github.io/observability-best-practices/guides/containers/oss/eks/best-practices-metrics-collection/) guide as a baseline for monitoring the overall health of an EKS cluster and your workloads.

 Here is an example prometheus scrape config where we are using the `relabel_config` to keep only kubelet metrics and `metric_relabel_config` to drop all container metrics.